Snowman-scott/chainckthon/README.md

 This Is our Python E2E Encrypted Messaging application

-We mainly focoused on a CLI version but i did manage to get a WebUI bersion working intime
+We mainly focoused on a CLI version but i did manage to get a WebUI Version working intime

 I have also given a YouTube Video link in incase you do not want to try running it as it is only a demo